wfailla/un-orchestrator/orchestrator/README_RUN.md

 	$ sudo ovs-appctl -t ovsdb-server ovsdb-server/add-remote ptcp:6632

-### How to start OvS (managed through OpenOVSDB) with DPDK support to work with the un-orchestrator
+## How to start OvS (managed through OpenOVSDB) with DPDK support to work with the un-orchestrator

+Configure the system (after each reboot of the physical machine):

+	$ sudo su
+	; Set the huge pages of 2MB; 4096 huge pages should be reasonable.
+	$ echo 4096 > /proc/sys/vm/nr_hugepages

+	; Umount previous hugepages dir
+	$ umount /dev/hugepages
+	$ rm -r /dev/hugepages

+	; Mount huge pages directory
+	$ mount -t hugetlbfs nodev /dev/hugepages

+Set up DPDK (after each reboot of the physical machine):

+	$ sudo modprobe uio
+	$ sudo insmod [dpdk-folder]/kmod/igb_uio.ko
+	; Bind the physical network device to `igb_uio`.
+The following row ; shows how to bind eth1.
+Repeat the command for each network interface ; you want to bind.
+	$ [dpdk-folder]/tools/dpdk_nic_bind.py --bind=igb_uio eth1

 Start ovsdb-server: